Sign In

 5. Assignment.
 You may not assign, delegate or otherwise transfer your account or your obligations under these Terms without our prior written consent.
 We have the right, in our sole discretion, to transfer or assign all or any part of its rights under these Terms and will have the right to delegate or use third parties to fulfill its duties and obligations under these Terms and in connection with the Service.

 6. Changes to these Terms.
 We reserve the right to modify these Terms and any policies applicable to your use of the Service at any time in our sole discretion.
 When we make a change, we will post the updated Terms to the Portal with a new “Effective Date.”
 We may, and if required by law will, also provide notification of changes in another way that we believe is reasonably likely to reach you, such as by email or another manner through the Service.
-Any modifications to these Terms will be effective upon posting or as otherwise indicated at the time of posting.
-In all cases, by continuing to access the Portal after posting of the updated Terms, you are consenting to the changes.
-If you object to any changes, your sole recourse is to terminate your use of the Portal.
-Except as otherwise expressly stated by Doximity any use of the Portal is subject to the version of these Terms in effect at the time of use.
+Changes take effect upon posting unless otherwise stated.
+By continuing to access or use the Portal after changes are posted, you agree to the updated Terms.
+If you do not agree, your sole remedy is to stop using the Portal.
+Unless otherwise expressly stated by Doximity, your use of the Portal is governed by the Terms in effect at the time of use.

 7. Entire Agreement.
-These Terms and any applicable Customer Agreement constitute the entire, complete and exclusive agreement between the parties relating to your use of the Service and supersede all prior agreements and understandings, whether written or oral, or whether established by custom, practice, policy or precedent, with respect to the subject matter of these Terms.
-If there is a conflict between a provision of these Terms and a Customer Agreement, the Customer Agreement will control only to the extent of the conflicting provision.
+These Terms and any applicable Platform Agreement constitute the entire, complete and exclusive agreement between the parties relating to your use of the Service and supersede all prior agreements and understandings, whether written or oral, or whether established by custom, practice, policy or precedent, with respect to the subject matter of these Terms.
+If there is a conflict between a provision of these Terms and a Platform Agreement, the Platform Agreement will control only with respect to those Doximity services expressly governed by the Platform Agreement and only for the duration of that agreement’s term.

 © 2025 Doximity, Inc. Privacy Terms of Service